Note: This currently has details for CGDC 2019; changes will be made for CGDC 2020

-In the past, early registration for all three days has been $175 and $150 for two days.
-Additionally, attendees in the past have had the option of staying on campus overnight in a dorm room for $25 per night (note that this is per person, NOT per room, even if the room is shared with another attendee since the contract with the University is stipulated as such).
+This year’s registration (Super Early Bid Pricing) for all three days is $195 and $145 for two days.
+Additionally, attendees have the option of staying on campus overnight in a dorm room for $40 per night (note that this is per person, NOT per room, even if the room is shared with another attendee since the contract with the University is stipulated as such).

 Remember to bring some extra cash as our Expo vendors will be selling their products and for those attending the optional field trip, money for food / gas reimbursement will be helpful.

 A: Registration opens in May.
 It usually occurs in stages: Super Early Bird, Early Bird, Regular Pricing, at At the Door Pricing.
 We strongly urge everyone to register early, as prices go up the nearer it gets to the conference.

 Registration itself is usually done via our webpage (when live/open):

 You can use credit cards for payment when you pre-register online, or pay during registration using credit cards or check.
 Regardless of payment, fill out the forms online to have it available for planning purposes.
 On-site check-in generally opens Wednesday afternoon.

 9. WHAT CAN YOU TELL ME ABOUT TRAVEL ARRANGEMENTS?

 A: For THOSE FLYING IN, Portland International (PDX) is the nearest airport: